• Skip to main content

 • Checkout

-Home / Accessibility Checker / What to do if There are Accessibility Errors in Your Theme
+Home / Accessibility Checker / What to do if There are Accessibility Problems in Your Theme

-What to do if There are Accessibility Errors in Your Theme
+What to do if There are Accessibility Problems in Your Theme

-If Accessibility Checker has flagged errors in your theme or you have discovered errors in your theme while performing manual accessibility checks, there are a few options for resolving these errors depending upon the theme you are using and your level of comfort with editing code.
+If Accessibility Checker has flagged problems in your theme or you have discovered accessibility deficiencies in your theme while performing manual accessibility checks, there are a few options for resolving these depending upon the theme you are using and your level of comfort with editing code.

-How to Fix Accessibility Errors in Your WordPress Theme if You Are Not a Developer
+How to Fix Accessibility Problems in Your WordPress Theme if You Are Not a Developer

-If you are not a developer or not comfortable editing the code on your website, there are three options for getting accessibility errors in your WordPress theme fixed:
+If you are not a developer or not comfortable editing the code on your website, there are three options for getting accessibility problems in your WordPress theme fixed:

 Request Support for Free WordPress Themes